promised-ai/redpoll-website/content/blog/explainable-problems.md

 - When can I trust you?
 - How to I correct and error?

+In a nut shell, explainable AI is AI that is able to be made completely transparent and intuitive to its decision maker.
+This has less to do with explanation and more to do with interpretability and understanding.
+All of the above questions can be answered by a human user who is able to completely understand the structure of the machine knowledge.

+For example, a linear regression is easy to understand.
+It's a line.
+In the picture below it is easy to see that the model has learned that change in GDP growth decreases as the change in unemployment rate increases, and that the variance, or error, seems pretty constant through the observable region.
+Of course, the linear regression is not particularly generalizable or powerful when it comes to learning from arbitrarily complex data.

+{{ image(
+    src="/img/Okun's_Law_2016.svg.png",
+    caption="Linear regression predicting GDP growth as a function of unemployment.
+It is easy to see that the model has learned that the change in GDP growth decreases as the change in unemployment rate increases (Source from Wikipedia user Acheck10)."
+    )
+}}

-For AI to be useful in theses high-risk, high-impact domains it must be completely transparent and intuitive to its human users.
-However, the bulk of explainable AI research (both separate and as a part of the XAI program) focuses singly on explanation and unfortunately focusing on the *explanation* part of explainable AI won't solve AI's problem.
+Making interpretable models that are generalizable, powerful, and fast is hard, so the bulk of explainable AI research (both separate and as a part of the XAI program) focuses on explaining events in the AI we already have.
+Unfortunately focusing on the *explanation* part of explainable AI won't solve AI's problem.
 It will likely make them worse.

 # Problems with explanation for black box AI